 Data extraction and analysis.
-All data handling and analysis was done in the Matlab 2016b environment.
-The total duration of play varied between 42-50 minutes, only the first 40 minutes of activity were analyzed, this ensured that all traces studied were of the same duration.
-The methods described in this section were applied to all the children's measurements along the five days, unless stated otherwise.
-Data acquired in the radial acceleration axis was selected for analysis as this had proven to be highly informative in previous work (30), with information being contained on push-off impulse, force of heel and toe impact and angle of leg lift.
+All data handling and analysis were done in the Matlab 2016b environment.
+The total duration of play varied between 42 and 50 min, only the first 40 min of activity were analyzed, this ensured that all traces studied were of the same duration.
+The methods described in this section were applied to all the children's measurements along the 5 d, unless stated otherwise.
+Data acquired in the radial acceleration axis were selected for analysis because this had proven to be highly informative in previous work (30), with information being contained on push-off impulse, force of heel and toe impact, and angle of leg lift.
 The raw acceleration time signal, with no filtering or smoothing applied, was used in all analyses.
-The extraction of movement metrics is based on the use of a 'movement motif'.
-This is a short, 1.1 s accelerometer sequence from a single stride, taken by a 27 year old male walking on a treadmill at a speed of 4 km hr-1, with the same sensor system and attachment as used in the children's play study.
+The extraction of movement metrics is based on the use of a "movement motif."
+This is a short, 1.1 s accelerometer sequence from a single stride, taken by a 27-yrold man walking on a treadmill at a speed of 4 km \cdot h-1, with the same sensor system and attachment as used in the children's play study.
 This motif sequence, of a known and well understood biomechanical movement, provides a standard reference to which all of the children's movements can be compared.
-This choice of movement motif was based on a requirement for a known and well understood motion pattern that was distinct from those of the children to avoid biasing of any comparative analyses.
+This choice of movement motif was based on a requirement for a known and well-understood motion pattern that was distinct from those of the children to avoid biasing of any comparative analyses.
 We need a reference that is known and unchanging.
-This is difficult to obtain from a child as there is high variability due to the different states of physical maturity within the chosen age group.
-Also, the reference comes from outside of the group and so we get a comparison to an independent reference rather than self-referencing within the study cohort.
-Selected sequences of the acceleration signal, corresponding to movement events within each child's trace, were extracted using a threshold demarcation of 1.5 g.
-Comparison of each movement event with the motif was done using the Matlab dynamic time warping algorithm - 'dtw'.
-This provides metrics on time difference, Δt and amplitude difference, Δt .
-A full mathematical description of Δt and Δt is given in the results section.
-Dimensional reduction of 80 metrics obtained from the time dependence of Δt and clustering of the 24 children into similar groups was done using Matlab functions for principal component analysis - 'pca', and dendrogram clustering - 'dendrogram'.
+This is difficult to obtain from a child because there is high variability due to the different states of physical maturity within the chosen age group.
+Also, the reference comes from outside of the group, and so, we get a comparison to an independent reference rather than self-referencing within the study cohort.
+Selected sequences of the acceleration signal, corresponding to movement events within each child's trace, were extracted using a threshold demarcation of 1.5g.
+Comparison of each movement event with the motif was done using the Matlab dynamic time warping algorithm-dtw.
+This provides metrics on time difference (Δt) and amplitude difference (Δd).
+A full mathematical description of Δt and Δd is given in the results section.
+Dimensional reduction of 80 metrics obtained from the time dependence of Δd and clustering of the 24 children into similar groups was done using Matlab functions for principal component analysis-pca-and dendrogram clustering-dendrogram.